department-of-veterans-affairs/vets-api/lib/flipper/README.md

 `github_oauth_key`/`github_oauth_secret` - These reference the Client ID and Client Secret for the associated Github OAuth App.
 There are separate apps for each app using github authentication (Flipper, Sidekiq, Coverband, etc) AND for each environment INCLUDING a Test App for use with localhost, `va.gov-flipper-oauth-local-test`.
 The credentials are stored in the parameter store under `/dsva-vagov/vets-api/local-dev/flipper/github-oauth-key` and `/github-oauth-secret`, respectively.

-`github_api_key` - This is the API key used across all oauth apps.
+`github_api_key` - This is the API key used across all OAuth apps.
 You can retrieve this from the Parameter store, located at `/dsva-vagov/vets-api/common/sidekiq/github-api-key`